 Otherwise, the federal grand jury process is largely similar to Colorado’s.

-- Investigate the matter to determine whether you are a target of the investigation (the suspect), a subject of the investigation (someone whose conduct is within the scope of the grand jury’s investigation), or a witness (who merely may know things relevant to the investigation);
+- a subject of the investigation (someone whose conduct is within the scope of the grand jury’s investigation), or

-- Evaluate whether you face criminal charges, though it is rare for targets of an investigation to get a subpoena (sometimes a “target letter” is appended to a subpoena);
+- Evaluate whether you face criminal charges (though it is rare for targets of an investigation to get a subpoena – sometimes a “target letter” is appended to a subpoena);

 - Negotiate with prosecutors in an attempt to get any pending criminal case dropped and otherwise minimize exposure to criminal liability; and